-For the year ended December 31, 2023, the net investment income per share amount displayed above is net of incentive fees based on income of \$0.11 per share or 2.43% of average net assets.
-For the year ended December 31, 2022, net investment income per share amount displayed above is net of incentive fees based on income of \$0.05 per share or 1.01% of average net assets, and a hypothetical liquidation basis GAAP reversal of incentive fees on capital gains of \$(0.02) per share or (0.46)% of average net assets.
-For the year ended December 31, 2021, net investment income per share amount displayed above is net of a hypothetical liquidation basis GAAP accrual of incentive fees on capital gains of \$0.02 per share, and is also net of incentive fees based on income (net of waiver).
+For the year ended December 31, 2022, net investment income per share amount displayed above is net of incentive fees based on income of \$0.05 per share or 1.01% of average net assets, and is also net of a reversal of hypothetical liquidation basis GAAP incentive fees on capital gains of \$(0.02) per share or (0.46)% of average net assets.
+For the year ended December 31, 2021, net investment income per share amount displayed above is net of an accrual of hypothetical liquidation basis GAAP incentive fees on capital gains of \$0.02 per share, or 0.46% of average net assets, and is also net of incentive fees based on income (net of waiver).
 For the year ended December 31, 2019, net investment income per share amount displayed above is net of incentive fees based on income (net of waiver) of \$0.03 per share.